apostrophecms/apostrophe-documentation/tutorials/getting-started/building-navigation.md

 ## Linking to the subpages of the home page \("tab" navigation\)

 Lots of sites have a row of "tabs" at the top.
 Want to display those no matter where in the site you are?
+Add this to your `home.html`:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/apostrophe-pages/views/home.html" %}
 ```markup
 <ul class="tabs">
   {% for tab in data.home._children %}